UPDATED MAR 11, 2020

-Whatever your reason for hiking, we’ve got the perfect spot for you.
-Throw on a hat, pack some trail mix and water, and apply plenty of sunscreen to take on these hiking spots near LA.
+Whatever your reason for hiking, there's a trail in or around LA for you.
+So, throw on a hat, pack some trail mix and water, and apply plenty of sunscreen — it's time to go hiking.

 Eagle Rock, nestled in Topanga State Park, provides hikers with soaring views from a seven-mile, out-and-back trail.
 From Trippet Ranch, you can easily follow signs and well-kept trails to a boulder outcrop that juts out over the nearby terrain, resembling an eagle’s head.
 On clear days, hikers atop the rock can snag beautiful 360° views of the Pacific, the Santa Monica Mountains, and the San Fernando Valley.
 Fitt tip: Save $10 by parking on Entrada Road before entering the park.

 Although many of the buildings are now demolished, it's still worth it to hike back through time at Murphy Ranch in the Santa Monica Mountains National Recreational Area.
 Park on Casale Road, follow the Sullivan Fire Road, and later connect to the Backbone Trail for this four-mile out-and-back loop.
 Along the way, hikers will witness the ruins of the Hartford Artists’ Colony and the remnants of several other bizarre historical entities where artists and writers (some Pulitzer Prize winners) lived in the 1950s and ’60s.
 You'll get the opportunity to climb one of the longest flight of stairs in LA and will be rewarded with views of the Pacific Ocean and the Santa Monica Mountains.

 Away from the city but close to the beach, Solstice Canyon in the Santa Monica Mountains National Recreation Area offers a bit of everything (expect crowds).
 You'll find the oldest stone building in Malibu, a burned-down mansion, and a waterfall.
 Coast down and back the Solstice Canyon Trail for an easy three-mile out-and-back stroll, or rise up to a six-mile challenge by connecting with the Rising Sun Trail.
 Fitt Tip: Find a cool parking spot on Corral Canyon Road.
 Most trails are still open, but check before you go as some are still closed due to damages from recent fires.